Skip to main content

 Overview

 We build safety and security into our learners’ experiences to protect their data while fostering strong communities at Outschool.
-Transparency is key, and educators must clearly indicate in their class descriptions any third-party resources they plan to use, especially for learners under 13.
+Transparency is key, and educators must indicate any third-party resources they plan to use in their class descriptions, especially for learners under 13.
 This allows parents to assess whether they want their children to access these websites and provide the necessary consent.
-We've refined our processes to help educators choose enriching and approved resources for their classes, ensuring that our platform remains a safe and trusted space for young learners.
+We've refined our processes to help educators choose enriching and approved resources for their classes, ensuring our platform remains a safe and trusted space for young learners.

 Policies for Using Third-Party Tools

-When using external websites or LMS platforms that learners will visit, you must list them in the External Resources section of your class listing so families can make informed decisions about third-party data use.
+When using external websites or LMS platforms that learners will visit, you'll need to list them in the External Resources section of your class listing so families can make informed decisions about third-party data use.
 Below is a list of tools we’ve identified as compliant (safe for learners under 13) or non-compliant (prohibited for learners under 13).

 All tools listed in the External Resources section will be highlighted to families upon enrollment, giving parents time to provide consent before class starts.
 For tools not on our compliant or non-compliant lists, educators must review the resource’s privacy policy, ensure COPPA compliance, and take necessary steps to protect learners.
-As always with any third-party tools and off-platform communication, safety is paramount; instructors should adhere to privacy standards and protect boundaries in not sharing Personal Information (PI).
+With third-party tools and off-platform communication, safety is paramount; instructors should adhere to privacy standards and protect boundaries by not sharing Personal Information (PI).

 If you have suggestions for third-party services you’d like us to review, please fill out this form.